RouninMedia/kubaru/README.md

 # kubaru
-Kubaru is a JSON Data Editor written in PHP.
+Kubaru is a quick and simple JSON Data Editor written in PHP.
 An Ashiva Component.